twistedstream/google-sheets-table/README.md

 ## Contribution ideas

-- [ ] Improve performance with larger table by not having to download the entire table for each operation
+- [ ] Improve performance with larger tables by not having to download the entire table for each operation
 - [ ] Add support for batch operations
 - [ ] Support concurrency locking across processes